abpframework/abp/docs/en/Community-Articles/2024-09-01-Do-You-Need-MultiTenancy/Post.md

 ## Conclusion

-- It's important to decide on the first day whether your application needs to be multi-tenant!
+- It's important to decide on the first day whether your application needs to be multi-tenant.
 To decide this, consider these topics;

   - **Do my tenants really have a relationship with each other?** No, they have nothing to do in common; **OK, go with multi-tenancy**.
-  - **My tenants don't have a relationship** with each other, and the only thing they have in common is sharing my application. **If yes, go with multi-tenancy**.
+  - **My tenants don't have a relationship** with each other, and the only thing they have in common is sharing my application. **OK, go with multi-tenancy**.
-  - If **a tenant leaves the system, will the other tenants be affected** when I remove its data from the system? **If others are not affected, go with multi-tenancy**.
+  - **When a tenant leaves the system (by removing their data), the other tenants also stop working** This means that the tenants are coupled. **Do not do multi-tenancy!**